compose-spec/compose-spec/spec.md

 ### stop_signal

 `stop_signal` sets an alternative signal to stop the container.
-By default, container is stopped by Compose Implementation by sending SIGTERM.
-Setting an alternative signal using `stop_signal` causes Compose Implementation to send that signal instead.
+By default, container is stopped by the Compose Implementation by sending SIGTERM.
+Setting an alternative signal using `stop_signal` causes the Compose Implementation to send that signal instead.

 ```yml
 stop_signal: SIGUSR1